Git-Lecture-2025/Assignment-2025/bandit.md

 # LEVEL 5 -> 6
+We first go into inhere directory
 ```
 cd inhere
 ```
+The `find` command has flags `-type` and `-size` which can be used to find file of a certain type and size.
+* `f` refers to regular files which we use to find human-readable
-used -type f to find human-readable files -sizes to find 1033 byte sized files (c)
+* `c` is used to refer to bytes and hence 1033 byte sized file found using 1033c
 ```
 find -type f -size 1033c
 ```
-found it
+The result is path to a singular file, we `cat` it to find its contents:
 ```
 cat ./maybehere07/.file2
 ```